vijayPK/SpamClassifier/README.md

 # Spam_classifier
-Simple e-mail classifier using naive bayes
+This is e-mail spam classifier using naive bayes.